The Story of

 I received great support from leadership at KEP and the Kelley School of Business.
 I worked diligently on expanding my knowledge.
 I honed my skills by coaching masters students, administrative professionals, and managers until Reach 4 More Coaching was open for business.

 To maintain my edge as a coach, I need to be a leader in my own transformation of mind, body, and soul.
-I model this by working with my own coach and make self-care a priority.
-I find this is even more important to put in place now that I am an Entrepreneur doing what I love.
+I model this by making self-care a priority and continue to have my own coaches.
+This is even more important to maintain now that I am an Lifepreneur doing what I love.
 I make time for self-reflection and awareness by journaling.
 I block out time for my hobbies, nature, and exercise to keep myself grounded.
 I complete my inner work, use the tools I have learned and developed, as well as keep myself current with new techniques and current research.
 This allows me to maintain my integrity and live an authentic life.
 For this reason, I do not provide toolkits, exercises, or programs to clients that I have not done myself.

 Being a certified coach does not mean I am free from challenges.
 We are all faced with hard and great times in our lives; how we handle them is dependent on our choices and mindset.
 I have the courage to lean in and face my fears instead of running or hiding from them.
 I have the tools to overcome struggles with less resistance now.
 I know how to restore my own balance, remain positive, and embrace my authenticity when I am faced with hardships.
 I would love to support you in discovering how you can too.